 How the Film is Used

 People all over Africa are watching the SASA! film.
 It is being used in communities, offices, health clinics and government offices and ministries.
 The SASA! film is also used extensively in universities in the Global North to help students better understand the realities of women’s lives in East and Southern Africa.

 The SASA! film has been screened extensively in international film festivals and won The Chris Statuette—the highest award possible from the ‘Chris Awards,’ at the 55th Columbus International Film & Video Festival and the Columbine Award for Short Documentary at the Moondance Film Festival in Hollywood, CA.

 The SASA! film is available in English and Swahili.
 Click here to watch or order the film.

-- Learn more about SASA!, how it is applied and is taking root in different contexts.
+- Learn more about SASA!, and how it is taking root in different contexts;

 - Build momentum amongst activists.